Difference Between Copper Cookware and Non Stick

 What is Copper Cookware?

-This cookware is used for cooking for a very long time as copper is said to be one of the best metals with great heat conductivity.
-It has benefits such as, Conductivity, the foremost benefit any copper cookware has its, excellent thermal conduction, utensil gets heat up and cool down fast, therefore in time of hurry or urgency it is a great option, it also spreads heat evenly, and therefore, there is less or no chance of food getting burnt.
+This cookware has been used for cooking for a very long time as copper is said to be one of the best metals with great heat conductivity.
+It has benefits such as Conductivity, the foremost benefit any copper cookware has is excellent thermal conduction, the utensil gets heated up and cool down fast, therefore in time of hurry or urgency, it is a great option, it also spreads heat evenly, and therefore, there is less or no chance of food getting burnt.

 Therefore, copper cookware can be used easily by an experienced person who knows how to handle it; otherwise, it will be quite difficult for any person who is new to cooking.
 And to terminate the disadvantages, copper cookware comes with a layer of some other metal to prevent burning or any acidic reaction.